Kong/docs.konghq.com/app/mesh/1.7.x/features/vault.md

             secret: sec-1
           skipVerify: false # if set to true, caCert is optional.
 Set to true only for development
           serverName: "" # verify sever name
-        auth: # only one auth options is allowed so it's either "token" or "tls"
+        auth: # how to authenticate Kong Mesh when connecting to Vault
           token:
             secret: token-1  # can be file, secret or inlineString
           tls: